Jack Siegel is a Chicago-based photographer whose ongoing projects include First Amendment activity, jazz and blues musicians, and urban landscapes.

 I am the author of A Desktop Guide for Nonprofit Directors, Officers, and Advisors: Doing Good While Avoiding Trouble, which was published in 2006 by John Wiley & Sons.

-I author Show and Tell, a photoblog that covers my work in Chicago, as well as my Detours from Chicago.
+I author Show and Tell, a photoblog covering my work in Chicago, as well as my Detours from Chicago.
 It includes my photographs and commentary. http://www.chicagoobserations.com

-Member: American Society of Media Photographers, and the National Press Photographers Association.
+Member: American Society of Media Photographers, the Association of Jazz Journalists, the National Press Photographers Association.
 I am a member of LensCulture 2018-19 Master Class.